jncc/sac-microsite/README.md

 This

 1. builds the site
-2. upserts the index entries in ElasticSearch
+2. upserts (all) the index entries in ElasticSearch
 3. pushes to Github Pages